xMazzmax/coiffeur-seren/README.md

 My client wanted me to make a simple website and his only requests were the following:

-- A list of his services and prices
+- A list of his services and prices.
-- The shop address and contact info
+- The shop address and contact info.

 I agreed with my client that the website should be as simple as possible since I believe that perfection is achieved, not when there is nothing more to add, but when there is nothing unnecessary left to take away so that the user can achieve his goal as simple as possible as fast as possible.
 That doesn't mean that that's easy, in fact it's way harder than the opposite, but I believe that is is the responsibility of the engineer to take on burden of the complexity to add as much value as possible to his customers.
 Computers and software are simply tools and tools should make their user's life easier, not harder.
 While I wanted to create something great, I also wanted to do the project as efficiently as possible.